 \subsection{Overall Architecture}

-To address the challenge of AVD screening in a label-scarce environment, we propose an innovative framework named the \textbf{P}hysiology-\textbf{i}nformed \textbf{L}earning \textbf{A}rchitecture (PiLA).
-Serving as the concrete implementation of the PG-SSL paradigm, the core of this framework lies in the synergistic interplay of two key innovative modules:
+To address the challenge of AVD screening in a label-scarce environment, we developed the PiLA framework as the implementation of the proposed PG-SSL strategy.
+Serving as the concrete implementation of the PG-SSL paradigm, the core of this framework lies in the integration of two core modules:

 \begin{enumerate}